Kenney piece, "Indianapolis' Job Figures May Not Always Add Up", aired last night.

 Kenney also interviews Morton Marcus who has the most intelligent things to say:

 "Public officials want to make themselves look good.
 They want to make their administration look good, and they're going to use every device they can, short of outright lying," Marcus said.
 “The numbers tend to be, I wouldn’t say imaginary, but hopeful.
-Sort of like a Christmas wish list.”
+Sort of like a Christmas wish list.”and

 “I think the public should be careful about believing every press release that comes out of the mayor’s office or governor’s office, no matter who the mayor is or governor is,” said Marcus.